-Many states in PJM have enacted legislation to require that a defined percentage of retail suppliers' load be served by renewable resources, for which definitions vary.
+• RPS.
+In PJM, nine of 14 jurisdictions have enacted legislation requiring that a defined percentage of retail suppliers' load be served by renewable resources, for which definitions vary.
 These are typically known as renewable portfolio standards, or RPS.
-As of December 31, 2018, Delaware, Illinois, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, and Washington, DC had renewable portfolio standards.
+As of December 31, 2019, Delaware, Illinois, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, and Washington, DC had renewable portfolio standards.
 Virginia and Indiana had voluntary renewable portfolio standards.
-Kentucky and Tennessee did not have renewable portfolio standards.
+Kentucky, Tennessee and West Virginia did not have renewable portfolio standards.